Hark chapter opener illustration

 Chapter 3 — Hark and the All-the-Way-Through Listening

 Hark says: “I am Hark.
-The primitive I teach is active listening.
+The skill I teach is active listening.
 The move is listen all the way through. don’t rehearse your reply.

 “Hear all the way through.
 Then summarize.
 Then respond.”